johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.5.0.md

 thumbnail: URL to image, sized 150x150

+thumbnail_width: Actual width of image in pixels.

+thumbnail_height: Actual height of image in pixels.

 low_resolution: URL to image, sized 306x306

+low_resolution_width: Actual width of image in pixels.

+low_resolution_height: Actual height of image in pixels.

 standard_resolution: URL to image, sized 612x612

+standard_resolution_width: Actual width of image in pixels.

+standard_resolution_height: Actual height of image in pixels.

+video_low_bandwith: URL to video, sized 480x480

+video_low_bandwith_width: Actual width of video in pixels.

+video_low_bandwith_height: Actual height of video in pixels.

 video_low_resolution: URL to video, sized 480x480

+video_low_resolution_width: Actual width of video in pixels.

+video_low_resolution_height: Actual height of video in pixels.

 video_standard_resolution: URL to video, sized 640x640

+video_standard_resolution_width: Actual width of video in pixels.

+video_standard_resolution_height: Actual height of video in pixels.

 latitude: latitude data, if available

 longitude: longitude data, if available

-username: the Instagram username of the user whose account the image is from
+username: the Instagram username of the user whose account the image originates from

-user_id: the Instagram user id of the user whose account the image is from
+user_id: the Instagram user id of the user whose account the image originates from

-full_name: the full name provided by the user whose account the image is from
+full_name: the full name provided by the user whose account the image originates from

 profile_picture: URL to the profile image of the user

-website: the website information whose account the image is from, if available

 likes: number of likes for piece of media